howardosborne/locust_for_jmeter_users/more_complex_example.md

 ```python
 pip install locust-plugins
 ```
+If you would like to learn how to include resources without using the plugin, an explanation is provided [here](./embedded_resource_example.md)

 ## Managing cookies and headers
 Cookies are managed for you by default, which is like having the cookie manager in JMeter always included.